Explore Indonesia

 Address: Bali

 The small village of Batubulan is marked by stone figures of gods and demons on the side of the road.
-Known mostly for its stone carvings, Barubulan is popular with cultural tourism and travellers looking for a unique souvenir to take home with them.
-Visitors to the village can even enjoy visiting the workshop and watching the artists at work.
+Known mostly for its stone carvings, Batubulan is a popular centre for cultural tourism and attracts travellers looking for a unique souvenir to take home with them.
+Visitors to the village can even enjoy visiting the workshops and watching the artists at work.
+Batubulan actually means 'moonstone' and stone carving has been the main industry of the village for a long time.
+Everybody seems to be an expert in the art and children learn how to coax statues out of rock at a young age.
+The village does also showcase other crafts, like woodwork and textiles, and is known for its antiques but the stone work dominates.

 Elephant Cave

-Built in the 9th century, Goa Gajah, or Elephant Cave, is located near Ubud and originally served as a sanctuary and is now a UNESCO World Heritage Site.
-With a wonderfully carved elephant entrance featuring menacing creatures and demons, children will find a visit to this historic cave an unforgettable experience.
-The main figure was once thought to be an elephant, hence the name and in the 1950s, a bathing place was excavated, thought to have been built to ward off evil spirits.
-Children will love the history and mystery surrounding the cave.
+Built in the 9th century, Goa Gajah, or Elephant Cave, is located near Ubud and originally served as a sanctuary; it is now a UNESCO World Heritage Site.
+With a wonderfully carved entrance featuring menacing creatures and demons, children will find a visit to this historic cave an unforgettable experience (as will adults!).
+The main figure was once thought to be an elephant, hence the name, and in the 1950s a bathing pool was excavated, thought to have been built to ward off evil spirits.
+Visitors can wash their hands and feet in the fountains and there are usually locals on hand selling prayer offerings and the like - sometimes monks will offer blessings for travellers.
+Those who would like a tour guide will find that there are always locals offering this service and the tours can be very informative.
+The entrance is the most impressive feature of the cave and the interior will not take long to explore.
+There are some lovely gardens and trees surrounding the cave though, and a few stone carvings, so it is worth having a stroll around.

 Bali Bird Park